jeremy-dowdall/SloppyJ/README.md

 String json = Jay.get(m).asJson(); // -> {"name":"bob"}
 ```

-Ojbect fields can be of any visibility (public, private, etc), as well as final.
+Object fields can be of any visibility (public, private, etc), as well as final.
 Static and synthetics fields are skipped.

 Some caveats: